-• (1.1) Observe the different coral species in the coral exhibit.
+Observe the different coral species in the coral exhibit.
 Do they move differently from each other?
 How do the fish interact with the coral?
-Some corals can move in a swaying motion with the current while others remain still.
+Answers may vary.
+Corals can move in a swaying motion with the current, or be stiff and still depending on the species.
 Fish will often interact with coral by eating things off of them, or swimming into them for protection depending on the fish.